Pocket Network Powers Gnosis Chain's Play-To-Earn Game 'Dark Forest' Round 5

 TAMPA, Fla., March 2, 2022 /PRNewswire/ -- Pocket Network, a Web3 relay infrastructure middleware protocol which provides abundant blockchain bandwidth from a globally-distributed network of 30k+ full nodes to applications in Web3 across 37 blockchains, including Ethereum, Polygon, Solana, Avalanche, and Harmony, announced successful service delivery of Remote Procedure Call (RPC) access to the Gnosis Chain (formerly xDai) for Round 5 of the widely popular real-time strategy blockchain game, Dark Forest.
 With this last round, the Gnosis Chain game drove nearly 60 million relays through Pockets Network's full node decentralized infrastructure in just the span of a few days.

-Pocket Network has been providing unstoppable RPC endpoints to Dark Forest since mid-2020.
-Thousands of gaming enthusiasts have participated in the first five rounds, spending over one trillion in gas fees on Gnosis Chain and who have taken advantage of the 10 million relays a day load-balanced endpoint Pocket has given Gnosis Chain.
+Pocket Network has been providing unstoppable RPC endpoints to Dark Forest since early 2021.
+Thousands of gaming enthusiasts have participated in the first five rounds, spending over one trillion in gas fees on Gnosis Chain and who have taken advantage of the 50 million relays a day load-balanced endpoint Pocket has given the Dark Forest community.
 With Pocket Network's capacity to handle billions of relays per day and goal of supporting over 100 blockchains by the end of 2022, Pocket Network can seamlessly handle increased traffic to provide players with the smoothest gaming experience with no downtime, low latency, user privacy, and redundancy.

 About Pocket Network